usmaan0786/React-FilmFlare-Movie-Application/README.md

 - Each movie component within the list includes a poster, name, and rating, offering users key information at a glance.

-## ovie Information Page Overview:
+## Movie Information Page Overview:

 - The Movie Information page is accessed by clicking on any movie card, providing users with in-depth details about the selected movie.